 Students are assigned in their first year to a Home Campus, Berkeley or UCSF, based on research interests and initial funding source.
-Upon the start of the second year, the Home Campus will be changed, when applicable, to the campus at which the student's selected Research Mentor holds their faculty appointment.
+Upon the start of the second year, the Home Campus must be changed if the student's selected Research Mentor holds their faculty appointment on the opposite campus.
+If there are other circumstances, contact Program Managers.
 The Home Campus is where fees are paid and health services are based (except for emergencies when students will be covered at any Emergency Room).
 Forms for qualifying exams, advancement to candidacy, and dissertation status are submitted to the Graduate Division of the Home Campus.
 The Home Campus will also be a factor in the composition of the qualifying and dissertation committees.